 Once you know the boxes you both want to tick, you need to set your budget.
 Maybe you’ve already got a savings pot or parents who are happy to contribute to the costs, but it’s still important to know how much you need to set aside each month to cover the costs of your plans.
 Use our free budget sheet and check out these tips and tricks for keeping your wedding costs down.

 Kit yourself out with some notepads and folders to keep all your plans, budgets and paperwork organised, then hit the computer and set up your new wedding Pinterest board where you’ll collect snaps of all your favourite wedding details to inspire your day.
 We recommend getting a dedicated calendar or diary where you can map out all the things you need to arrange between now and your wedding.
-You can download our free printable wedding planning checklist here.
+Use our free ultimate wedding checklist, so you won’t forget anything!

 Here’s a schedule outline to get you started, that you can easily adapt to fit your timeline and priorities: